alfar0x/alfar-linea/README.md

 - **Task Runner:** The core script for generating and executing transactions.
 - **Checker:** Use this to see your accounts' details like transactions and balances.
 - **Encrypter:** Use this to make your asset files (private keys, addresses, proxies) safe for using the Task Runner on a server.
-- **Eth Returner:** This part changes all tokens used by the main script back to ETH and takes out all liquidity.
-This is a backup in case there are errors in the Task Runner mode.
-- **Depositor:** This part makes it easy to put deposits into Linea accounts.

 ## Suggestions

 - Don't change the **example** files.
 Make copies of the files you need and change those copies.
 There may be updates in the future for example files.